Yoán Moncada

-Yoán Manuel Moncada Olivera (born May 27, 1995) is a Cuban professional baseball third baseman for the Chicago White Sox of Major League Baseball (MLB).
-He made his MLB debut for the Boston Red Sox in 2016, and was traded to the White Sox during the 2016–2017 offseason.
+Yoán Manuel Moncada Olivera (born May 27, 1995) is a Cuban professional baseball third baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Boston Red Sox, Chicago White Sox and Los Angeles Angels.
+He made his MLB debut with the Red Sox in 2016, and was traded to the White Sox during the 2016–2017 offseason.
+He is one of the first active MLB players to represent the Cuban national team in international competition.

-Baseball career
+Professional career

 Elefantes de Cienfuegos

 Moncada made his debut for Cienfuegos of the Cuban National Series in 2012.
 In his two years with Cienfuegos he hit .277/.388/.380 with four home runs and 21 stolen bases.
-Moncada left Cuba in June 2014 with permission of the Cuban government to pursue a career in Major League Baseball (MLB).
+Moncada left Cuba in June 2014.
 Before signing with the Red Sox, Moncada was a highly sought after Cuban free agent.
-He was seen as a generational, five-tool talent, being compared to the likes of Robinson Cano.
+He was seen as a generational, five-tool talent, being compared to the likes of Robinson Canó.